 - In a perfect world, how would this action go, I mean, what perfect result would I get?

-Already thinking about it can get you closer to take action!
+Already thinking about it can get you closer to taking action!

 To sum up!

-To summarize, we’ve seen that what is preventing us from taking action is usually fears that we have.
+To summarize, we’ve seen that what is preventing us from taking action is the fears that we have.